Connie Mack: Managerial career

 According to outfielder Sam Chapman, "He could remember the old-timers, but he had a hard time remembering the names of the current players."
 Shortstop Eddie Joost said "He wasn't senile, but there were lapses."
 Despite growing speculation he would step down, Mack brushed it all off and stated simply that he would keep managing as long as he was physically able to do so.

 According to Bill James, by the time Mack recovered again financially, he was "old and out of touch with the game, so his career ends with eighteen years of miserable baseball."
 It was generally agreed that he stayed in the game too long, hurting his legacy.
 He was unable to handle the post-World War II changes in baseball, including the growing commercialization of the game.
 His business style was no longer viable in post-World War II America due to various factors, including the increased expense of running a team.
 For instance, he never installed a telephone line between the bullpen and dugout.

-Despite the circumstances, the octogenarian Mack led the team to three winning seasons in 1947–49 (including a fourth-place finish in 1948).
-With the A's unexpected resurgence in 1947–49, there was hope that 1950—Mack's 50th anniversary as A's manager—would bring a pennant at last.
+Despite the circumstances, the octogenarian Mack led the team to three winning seasons in 1947–1949 (including a fourth-place finish in 1948).
+With the A's unexpected resurgence in 1947–1949, there was hope that 1950—Mack's 50th anniversary as the A's manager—would bring a pennant at last.
 However, the A's never recovered from a dreadful May in which they only won five games.
 By May 26, the A's were 11–21, 12 games out of first, and it was obvious the season was a lost cause.
 On that date, his sons Earle, Roy and Connie, Jr. persuaded their father to promote Jimmy Dykes, who had been a coach since 1949, to assistant manager for the remainder of the season.
 Dykes became the team's main operator in the dugout, and would take over the managerial reins in his own right in 1951.
 At the same time, Cochrane was named general manager—thus stripping Connie, Sr. of his remaining authority.
 Six weeks after his mid-season retirement, Mack was honored by baseball when he threw out the ceremonial first pitch of the 1950 All-Star Game.

+Red Smith wrote about his managerial style at the end of his career:

-Toward the end he was old and sick and saddened, a figure of forlorn dignity bewildered by the bickering around him as the baseball monument that he had built crumbled away."
+Toward the end he was old and sick and saddened, a figure of forlorn dignity bewildered by the bickering around him as the baseball monument that he had built crumbled away.

 At the time of his retirement, Mack stated:

 I'm not quitting because I'm getting old, I'm quitting because I think people want me to."